DuendeSoftware/IdentityServer.Templates/README.md

 ### dotnet new isef
 Adds a basic Duende IdentityServer that uses Entity Framework for configuration and state management.
 If you seed the database, you get a couple of basic client and resource registrations, check the `SeedData.cs` file.

+### dotnet new bff-remoteapi
+Creates a basic JavaScript-based BFF host that configures and invokes a remote API via the BFF proxy.

-### dotnet new bffjs
+### dotnet new bff-localapi
-Creates a basic JavaScript-based BFF host
+Creates a basic JavaScript-based BFF host that invokes a local API co-hosted with the BFF.

 ## Installation